OGRECave/ogre/Docs/src/ogre-shadows.md

 categories:
 1. Those that store additional information beyond a single float,
-2. those that divide up shadow frusta into multiple frusta to be handled separately, and
+2. Those that divide up shadow frusta into multiple frusta to be handled separately, and
-3. those that propose less naive \f$P_l\f$ and
+3. Those that propose less naive \f$P_l\f$ and
 \f$M_l\f$ to use and thereby affect the sampling distribution.

 Algorithms in each category usually work quite independently and so many hybrid